The way the Sales Development Representative (SDR) role has been built for the past 20 years looks something like this:

 Tool Tip: Chrome plug-in Crystal, which helps you match your vocabulary and phrasing to the prospect’s communication style.
 Crystal comes up as a sidebar while you’re looking at a person’s social media profile, parses their language and makes suggestions.

-Obviously this isn’t going to work in an environment where you’re requiring SDRs to send hundreds of communications every week.
+Obviously this isn’t going to work in an environment where your SDR role description includes sending hundreds of communications every week.
 But your hit rate should be much higher, so you don’t need quotas that high.
-I almost always respond to an email when an SDR actually calls out something unique on my profile and shows that they've put in some effort--even if I don’t need the product.
+I almost always respond to an email when a sales development rep actually calls out something unique on my profile and shows that they've put in some effort--even if I don’t need the product.
 I might even book a demo if they’ve really done their homework, but at minimum I’ll have a short conversation and accept their invitation to connect.
 You might be the same way.

 Community building is a little harder, as it requires you to be much more active on social media, commenting on posts, sharing relevant content, and even creating thought leadership content of your own--such as the article you’re reading now.